Skip to main content

 “ Champa Bai...”

-“Is my responsibility, I have talked to them and it is our decision, wherever you go, however, you stay we are coming with you.”
+“It is my responsibility, I have talked to them, and it is our decision, wherever you go, however you stay, we are coming with you.”
 He stared at her words and shook his head.

 “Seems to me that YOU said and they agreed.”
 He looked at her rather suspiciously.